getdokan/dokan/tests/README.md

         -Example: Download and place it in my e/selenium-server local directory.

- * To use Chrome, install [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/getting-started).To use Firefox,    install [GeckoDriver](https://github.com/mozilla/geckodriver).
+ * To use Chrome, install [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/getting-started) or To use Firefox,    install [GeckoDriver](https://github.com/mozilla/geckodriver).

         -Example: Download and place it in my tests/vendor/bin test directory.